Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 Budgies can and do live alone in cages.
 However, this is not ideal.
 Budgies prefer their own kind because their species thrive on being social with other birds, they de-stress by grooming each other, raising families and finding safety in numbers.

 A lone bird often develops mental issues due to boredom, loneliness and fear - all because it is the only bird around.
 Even toys and human companionship cannot offer all the benefits of another parakeet.

 Physical stress can be caused by injury, disease, or incorrect diet.
 When you notice that something is physically wrong with your pet, resist the urge to treat him or her at home.
 Deciding to deal with a hurt or sick budgie at home can have fatal consequences.

 Sure, a trip to the vet can cause a busload of stress for the bird but unless you are an experienced handler, one cannot always successfully treat injuries with remedies.
 Certain afflictions and diseases can be treated without a professional, but to stay on the safe side; nothing beats veterinary input.

 The best course of action is preparation.
 Brush up on the most common injuries and diseases that befall budgies.
 It lessens stress for the owner to understand the “enemy” before a crisis hits.
 Self-study reveals which cases one can be dealt with at home (and the treatment supplies needed), and which needs professional help straight away.

-Insufficient diet is a major cause of early deaths among budgies.
+Insufficient diet is another major cause of early death among budgies.
 A seeds-only diet cannot provide the energy and nutrition these highly active birds need.
 The seeds you choose for your pet should also be high quality and preferably not the cheap, supermarket stuff that smells dusty when you open the box.

 Budgies also need: